startup-tips

 The utility is the major part factor of tokenomics as it denotes the use case or the problems it aims to solve.
 The token utility is responsible for creating demand, which escalates the digital asset’s value if the supply stays the same or reduces.
 There are many other use cases for tokens.

 For instance:- ETH covers transaction fees, deployment of dApps, and smart contracts.
-Bitcoin is utilised for store of value and medium of exchange.
+Bitcoin is utilized as store of value and a medium of exchange.
 Governance tokens allow the holder to vote on changes to a token’s protocol.

 Token supply: